Preconditioned Proximal Gradient Methods with Conjugate Momentum: A Subspace Perspective: Subspace acceleration and conjugate momentum

 \subsection{Selection of subspace and approximate model}

 To exploit historical information while keeping the computational cost low, we construct a low-dimensional subspace that captures useful search directions from recent iterations.
-In particular, for $k>1$ we define the two-dimensional subspace
+In particular, provided that \(v_k\) and \(s_k\) are linearly independent, for $k\geq1$ we define the two-dimensional subspace

 where $v_k$ represents the current preconditioned proximal gradient direction and $s_k$ incorporates information from the previous step.
 Specifically, the direction $s_k$ is defined as